tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._
+_Specifies or constraints the code or construction of a system such
+as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

-(fill in here )
+* The system will be implemented in Java.
+* The system saves the registered skills, collaborators, and jobs in a database.

 ### Interface Constraints

 _Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

-(fill in here )
+* The system shall integrate with third-party APIs for functionalities such as irrigation systems and geolocation services.

 ### Physical Constraints
 _Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._

-(fill in here )
+* The system hardware shall meet minimum requirements such as CPU speed, RAM capacity, and disk space as specified in the system documentation.